Are you considering gifting some real estate marketing products or promotional items to potential and current customers?

 - Stuck umbrellas

-You might remember that I mentioned that the benefits of using marketing products really unfold when you make sure that your marketing products are well-planned and thoughtful.
+You might remember that I mentioned that the benefits of using marketing products really unfold when you ensure that your marketing products are well-planned and thoughtful.

 But what is meant by that?